 Just remember that the crumble topping, and the added cranberries, will add sweetness to the final dish, too!

-How to Make the Best Oatmeal Pecan Topping
+The Best Oatmeal Pecan Topping

 The key to this unique sweet potato casserole is its crunchy crumble topping.
 It comes together quickly in a food processor, and stands out thanks to the combination of oatmeal, pecans, fresh rosemary (trust me on this one!), salt, and a touch of maple syrup.
 No added oil is needed!